JohnnyTeutonic/ChunkingForPandas/README.md

 pytest
 ```

-Additional commands run from the root folder:
+Additional commands to run from the root folder:

 ```bash
 make lint